 Joining the Electronic Lien Program

-In order to join the Electronic Lien Program, the lienholder must complete a contract with AAMVA and meet the necessary hardware and software requirements.
-For AAMVA contact information and a list of approved vendors, refer to ELP Contacts.
+In order to join the Electronic Lien Program (ELP), the lienholder must complete a contract with DMV and meet the necessary hardware and software requirements.
+For DMV contact information and a list of approved vendors, refer to ELP Contacts.

 You must take the following steps to apply for the program: